drts01/notes/stackedit/presentations/2018-py-pkging.md

 * so this talk is for anyone who ^^^
 * wants to take advantage of newer standards and tooling

-* git is not a py pkg and
-* scp is not distribution

 ## X 'NoneType' object has no attribute 'get'